Talented and Gifted Education

 Differentiated instruction, in which gifted students are met at their levels and challenged with appropriate assignments, begins in kindergarten and continues throughout students’ academic careers until graduation.

-From kindergarten to third grade, students are supported by differentiated instruction by their general education teachers.
+From kindergarten to fifth grade, students are supported by differentiated instruction by their general education teachers.
 Assessment data including reading levels, writing skills, math assessments, and classroom performance are used to determine the level of differentiation and rigorous content provided to each student.

 In grades six and seven, Math Prime and Verbal GATE take the place of academic math and ILA instruction.
 In grade eight, students may be placed in honors-level courses.
 After grade eight, students may place themselves in honors and AP courses, provided they meet a course’s prerequisites.